We want to help, and the reason is expressed in the preamble to the Mandate of the Congregational Care Committee:

 Crisis care is available for members experiencing serious relationship difficulties, severe illness, injury or bereavement.
 This kind of care may be provided by volunteers in our midst, a member of our pastoral team, or by a mental health professional, depending on the need.

-Assistance is also offered members seeking help affording Christian education tuition, for four qualifying local Christian day schools with commitments to the Reformed faith: Calvin Christian School (Hamilton), Providence Christian School (Dundas), and Hamilton District Christian High School.
+Assistance is also offered members seeking help affording Christian education tuition, for four qualifying local Christian day schools with commitments to the Reformed faith: Calvin Christian School (Hamilton), Providence Christian School (Dundas), Oak Hill Academy (Ancaster), and Hamilton District Christian High School.
 Please fill out this form and submit to email@example.com.